puresight/puresight.github.io/tech/scm.md

 - tools
 - git
 subject: "software configuration management"
-description: "Git is a distributed version control system."
+description: "Software configuration management is the process of tracking and controlling changes in software."
 image:
   alt: "git"
   caption: "git"